Gregory Paul Martin: Career

+Acting

 Theatre

-Martin's acting roles in the British theatre include the world premiere of Bent (1979) at the Royal Court Theatre in London with Sir Ian McKellen, a season at the Bristol Old Vic, a season at London's Old Vic, and a season at London's Young Vic.
+Martin's acting roles in the British theatre include the world premiere of Bent (1979) at the Royal Court Theatre in London with Ian McKellen, a season at the Bristol Old Vic, a season at London's Old Vic, and a season at London's Young Vic.

-His American theatre credits include the title role in Hamlet at the Alliance Theatre in Atlanta, and the title role of Peer Gynt at the Guthrie Theater in Minneapolis, as well as the American premier of Harold Pinter's Other Places, at The Manhattan Theater Club in New York City.
+His American theatre credits include the title role of Peer Gynt at the Guthrie Theater in Minneapolis, and the title role in Hamlet at the Alliance Theatre in Atlanta, as well as the American premier of Harold Pinter's Other Places, at The Manhattan Theater Club in New York City.

 Television

 Martin starred opposite Faye Dunaway and Richard Burton in the 1984 CBS miniseries Ellis Island.
 He also made appearances in a number of television series of the 1980s–1990s, including Murder, She Wrote; Sliders; Babylon 5; and Mad About You.

 Film

-Martin appeared in the movie Memoirs of an Invisible Man (1992), with Chevy Chase and Daryl Hannah, and in A Walk in the Clouds (1995), alongside Keanu Reeves and Debra Messing.
+Martin appeared in a small role in the movie Memoirs of an Invisible Man (1992), with Chevy Chase and Daryl Hannah, and in a small role in A Walk in the Clouds (1995), alongside Keanu Reeves and Debra Messing.